 …No free plan: you’ll have to get started with their trial offer, but after that it’s pay or unpublish.

 Relies on big professional images: that’s why their templates look so good.
 Replace them with something else and it could all fall apart.

 Why choose Squarespace Over Wix?
-If you want to build a website that focuses on blogging an not too much on SEO, Squarespace is fantastic.
-Also better for small ecommerce projects, thanks to their 0 transaction fees.
+If you want to build a website that focuses on blogging, Squarespace is fantastic.
+Also better for small ecommerce projects, thanks to their $0 transaction fees.

 Based in Czech Republic and showing a 30m strong user base, Webnode is a decade old, and has grown through many iterations.
 We’ve been following them for a while and our opinion has shifted slightly.
 We weren’t always a fan of their designs, but their new version has shown considerable improvement.

 However, it’s not all fun and games, as you’ll see in the video below.
 There are still a few confusing things, and some options missing.